geoarrow/geoarrow/README.md

 supported by many programming languages and data libraries.

-Spatial information can be represented as a collection of discrete objects using points, lines and polygons, i.e. vector data.
+Spatial information can be represented as a collection of discrete objects using points, lines and polygons (i.e., vector data).
 The
 [Simple Feature Access](https://www.ogc.org/standards/sfa) standard provides a widely used abstraction, defining a set of geometries: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, GeometryCollection.
 Next to a geometry, simple features can also have non-spatial attributes that describe the feature.

-Geospatial data often comes in tabular format, with one (or multiple) column with feature geometries and additional columns with feature attributes.
-The Arrow columnar memory model is therefore perfectly suited to store such data, both vector features and its attribute data.
-The GeoArrow specification is about how the vector features (geometries) can be stored in Arrow (and Arrow-compatible) data structures.
+Geospatial data often comes in tabular format, with one or more columns with feature geometries and additional columns with feature attributes.
+The Arrow columnar memory model is therefore perfectly suited to store such data, both vector features and their attribute data.
+The GeoArrow specification defines how the vector features (geometries) can be stored in Arrow (and Arrow-compatible) data structures.

 This repository contains the specifications for: